Mindfulness and Animism: The Art of Soul Healing

 The short answer to that question is mindfulness.
 Foremost, in ancient shamanic cultures, the soul healer was the doctor, the dietitian, the pharmacist, the therapist.
 Moreover, these mundane acts of healing were done with the intention of their spiritual significance alongside their physical and emotional properties.
 In ancient healing, the mindfulness of these important approaches to healing was inseparable from their spiritual counterparts.
 For the majority of contemporary wellness enthusiasts, body-mind-spirit are three vastly different territories that don’t overlap.
 Why would the difference in how we look at healing modalities and aspects of ourselves affect how we heal?

 What our forefathers knew that we have forgotten is the significance of an animistic worldview.
-Animism extends far beyond seeing nature as soulfully imbued or respecting the energetic validity of manmade objects.
+Animism extends far beyond seeing Nature as soulfully imbued or respecting the energetic validity of manmade objects.
 Animists realize that all things have souls, are connected, and interact within that bond.
+In other words, they all have agency.
 This life view formed the basis not only of spirituality for the ancients, it was the social construct that made tribal life thrive.
 It reinforced that all approaches to healing are of the soul, and that we are accountable for each other.
 The healing of one is the wellbeing of all.

 Tribal support was a vital component of any mode of healing.
 Just as caregivers fed and tended the wounds of the healing patient, they also witnessed the healing story (shamanic narrative), provided accountability to stay on track, and could empathize with the healing path.
 In this way, the positive effects of a singular healing spread throughout the tribe.